-Question from Olivene T.: Rick, I spent a few minutes reading your post that explains how to create a System Image in Windows 8.1, but I’m a little confused.
+Question from Olivene: Rick, I spent a few minutes reading your post that explains how to create a System Image Backup in Windows 10, but I’m a little confused.

-In short, if you have a recent System Image on hand, you can easily and quickly get your PC back up and running Windows with all the programs, settings, data, photos and other files that you had on there before the disaster struck.
+In short, if you have a recent System Image Backup on hand you’ll be able to get your PC back up and running with Windows along with all the programs, settings, data, photos and other files that you had on there at the time that backup was created.

 Bonus tip: “Windows 10 All-In-One for Dummies” is an excellent reference for all things Windows 10.
 Click here to read my review of it.